As you age people develop excess skin on their eyelids, which can eventually affect your vision.

 Anyone who has loose skin or bulging fat in the upper or lower eyelids

 This depends on the way you are ageing, as people age at different rates – the right time is when the skin laxity and bulging fat are bothering you.
-Most people have blepharoplasty between 40-60 years old, although ages vary from people in their 30s to 70s
+Most people have blepharoplasty between 40-60 years old, although ages vary from people in their 30s to 80s

 Upper eyelid incisions are hidden in natural creases, while lower eyelid incisions usually run just under the eyelash line.
 Both incisions may extend into the crows feet (smile lines) at the outer edge of the eye.
 Facial scars fade well and are rarely obvious long-term.

 There is a Medicare rebate in specific circumstances in upper eyelid blepharoplasty (where excess upper eyelid skin affects your vision).
-In order to qualify for this, you need to have a visual test performed by an optometrist which confirms this.
+In order to qualify for this, you may need to have a visual test performed by an optometrist which confirms this.
 If you qualify for the item number and are insured your health fund may cover the hospital bed fee and theatre fee costs (depending on your level of insurance).

 Many people have other procedures performed at the same time as blepharoplasty (eyelid surgery), the commonest being a lateral or full browlift, facelift surgery, facial fat transfer and perioral dermabrasion to improve lines around the mouth.

-There are good skin-tightening devices such as SkinTyteTM and Ultraformer IIITM, which lifts and tightens by heating collagen causing immediate collagen contraction, followed by progressive collagen remodelling and tightening over the 6 months following the treatment.
+There are resurfacing lasers such as Halo and Profractional as well as skin-tightening devices such as SkinTyte and Ultraformer III, which improves the skin by heating collagen causing immediate collagen contraction, followed by progressive collagen remodelling and tightening over the 6 months following the treatment.
 These are simple office treatments with no downtime.
 However, these treatments do not remove all skin laxity (are not as good as surgery) and need multiple treatments, but are options if you are not ready for surgery.